SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/02-double-linked-list/README.md

-# Double Linked List
+# Double Linked-List

 ### Objective

-In this project, our main goal will be to understand the fundamentals of a double linked list, and their operations.
+In this project, our main goal will be to understand the fundamentals of a double linked-list and its operations.

 ### Concepts

-Using the provided resources for a better understanding.
+Use the provided resources for a better understanding.

 |Concept|	Resources|
 |-------|----------|